Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Lower Bound for the Minimax Risk

-\begin{enumerate} \item For a learning code $\Qsf$, the mutual information between the data $\Xv$ (input) and $\Qsf(\Xv)$ (output) is a reasonable proxy for the number of bits $B$ used to design the corresponding encoder-decoder pair $(\Esf, \Dsf)$; in other words, the number of bits required for representing the estimate of $\thetav$.
-The marginal distribution of $\Xv$ is determined by $\Wv$, $\thetav$, and $\vv$ according to \eqref{eq:noisy_planted_model}, and the distribution of the output of the learning code $\thetatv \equiv \Qsf(\Xv)$ is determined solely by the marginal of $\Xv$ and the conditional distribution of $\thetatv$ given $\Xv$.
+We now present a lower bound for the minimax risk \eqref{eq:asymptotic_minimax_risk} in estimating $\thetav$ from the linear model \eqref{eq:noisy_planted_model} under quantization constraints.
+The proof sketch in this section is outlined via Lemmas \ref{lem:mutual_information_bit_budget_inequality}, \ref{lem:inequality_supremum_bayes_error}, and \ref{lem:lower_bound_MI_Gaussian_prior}, building up to our lower bound in Thm. \ref{thm:minimax_error_lower_bound}.
+Inspired from \cite{zhu_neurips_2014}, our proof technique relies on the following two key intuitive observations: \begin{enumerate}[leftmargin=*] \item Given $\Xv$, for any learning code $\Qsf$, the mutual information between $\yv$ and $\Qsf(\Xv, \yv)$ is a reasonable proxy for the number of bits $B$ used to design the corresponding encoder-decoder pair $(\Esf, \Dsf)$; in other words, the number of bits required for representing the estimate of $\thetav$.
+The marginal distribution of $\yv$ is determined by $\Xv$, $\thetav$, and $\vv$ according to \eqref{eq:noisy_planted_model}, and, for a given $\Xv$, the distribution of the output of the learning code $\thetatv \equiv \Qsf(\Xv, \yv)$ is determined solely by the marginal of $\yv$ and the conditional distribution of $\thetatv$ given $\yv$.
 This idea follows from the \textit{information-rate distortion function} in rate distortion theory literature \cite{info_theory_book}[Ch.
-10], and is formalized in Lemma \ref{lem:mutual_information_bit_budget_inequality}. \item The worst-case risk for any learning code is the Bayes risk for the worst-case choice of prior over the distribution of the true model, i.e. given $\Qsf$, $\Rcal_{\Qsf}$ (defined before) is equal to the Bayes risk when the prior is chosen adversarially.
-In other words, $\Rcal_{\Qsf}$ is lower bounded by the Bayes risk \textit{for any prior}. \end{enumerate}

-We combine the two observations above as follows.
-Since the worst-case risk is lower bounded by Bayes risk, for any distribution $\thetav \sim P(\thetav)$ and any $(n,d,B)$-learning code $\Qsf$,
+10], and is formalized in Lemma \ref{lem:mutual_information_bit_budget_inequality}. \item The worst-case risk for any learning code is the Bayes risk for the least favorable choice of prior distribution over $\thetav$, i.e. given $\Qsf$, $\Rcal_{\Qsf}= \sup_{\thetav \in \Thetav}R(\Qsf(\cdot, \cdot), \thetav)$ is equal to the Bayes risk when the prior is chosen adversarially.
+In other words, $\Rcal_{\Qsf} $ is lower bounded by the Bayes risk \textit{for any prior}. \end{enumerate} We combine the two observations above as follows.
+Since the worst-case risk is lower bounded by the Bayes risk, for any distribution $\thetav \sim P(\thetav)$ and any $(n,d,B)$-learning code $\Qsf$, we have,